RajithaUBandara21/RajithaUBandara21/README.md

 ## About Me

-I am currently pursuing my BSc(Hons) in Information Technology at the University of Moratuwa (Expected Graduation: 2026).
-I approach challenges with a creative mindset and continuously seek innovative solutions to succeed.
-I thrive in teamwork and enjoy fostering a positive atmosphere, contributing effectively to the success of any team.

-## About Me

 - 🔭 **Currently reading:** BSc(Hons) in Information Technology at the University of Moratuwa (Expected Graduation: 2026).
 - 🌱 **I am passionate about:** Full-stack development and software engineering.
 - 💬 **Ask me about:** Web development, React, Node.js, and everything in between.